-Category Status Description Running indication = [ ] ~ (φ) LED1 LED2 LED1 LED2 - Steady green Steady green The inverter is running in grid-tied state.
+Category Status Description Running indication = [ ] ~ (φ) LED1 LED2 LED1 LED2 - Steady green Steady green The inverter is running in on-grid state.
 Blinking green slowly (on for 1s and off for 1s) Off The DC is on and the AC is off.
 Blinking green slowly (on for 1s and off for 1s) Blinking green slowly (on for 1s and off for 1s) Both the DC and AC are on, and the inverter is off-grid.
 Off Blinking green slowly (on for 1s and off for 1s) The DC is off and the AC is on.
 Steady yellow Steady yellow The inverter is running in off-grid state.
 Blinking yellow slowly Off The DC is on and the inverter has no output in off-grid state.
 Blinking yellow slowly Blinking yellow slowly The inverter is in off-grid overload state.
 Off Off Both the DC and AC are off.
 Blinking red fast (on for 0.2s and off for 0.2s) - There is a DC environmental alarm, such as String Voltage High , String Reverse Connection , or Low Insulation Resistance . - Blinking red fast (on for 0.2s and off for 0.2s) There is an AC environmental alarm, such as Grid Undervoltage , Grid Overvoltage , Grid Overfrequency , or Grid Underfrequency .
 Steady red Steady red A fault exists.

-Category Status Description Communication indication LED3 - Blinking green fast (on for 0.2s and then off for 0.2s) Communication is in progress.
-Blinking green slowly (on for 1s and off for 1s) A mobile phone is connected to the inverter.
+Category Status Description Communication indication LED3 Blinking green fast (on for 0.2s and off for 0.2s) - Blinking green slowly (on for 1s and off for 1s) Communication is in progress.
+Off A mobile phone is connected to the inverter.
 Off There is no communication.
-Device replacement indication LED1 LED2 LED3 - Steady red Steady red Steady red The inverter hardware is faulty and needs to be replaced.
+Device replacement indication LED1 Steady red LED2 Steady red LED3 Steady red - Steady red The inverter hardware is faulty and needs to be replaced.